World Series defeat could mark end of era for Astros

 Houston’s rise to the cream of baseball’s crop came after losing more than 100 games in three straight seasons from 2011-13.

-Like Correa, Baker’s future with the club is also uncertain with his contract ending and no new deal in place.
+Like Correa, Baker’s future with the team is also uncertain with his contract ending and no new deal in place.

 After such an impressive run, the question becomes if the Astros can sustain this success or if their window for being a perennial contender is closing.
-While losing Correa would certainly be a huge blow, the Astros have plenty of stars who will be back next year, led by Jose Altuve, Alex Bregman and Yordan Alvarez.
+While losing Correa would certainly be a blow to the team, the Astros have plenty of stars who will be back next year, led by Jose Altuve, Alex Bregman and Yordan Alvarez.

-“The guys that are going to hit free agency this year, we really hope that all of them come back because they’re going to make us a better team,” Altuve said.
-“But we also have really good young players like Yordan, (Kyle) Tucker, that… they’re going to be really good superstars for a long time.
-So it will be like a good mix.”

 Jim Crane, who has owned the team since 2011, scoffed at the notion that Houston’s run among the American League’s elite could be ending when it was mentioned earlier in the playoffs.